Vermin Supreme: "Right to pony" during 2017 Clinton book tour

 In December 2017 Hillary Clinton planned to visit Concord, New Hampshire, for a book tour promoting her new book What Happened.
 In advance of her presentation, Supreme planned a demonstration in front of the bookstore during the event.
-The demonstration was to be a "pony protest" and include at least one pony.
+The demonstration was to be a "pony protest" and would include at least one pony.
 Supreme has a history of making the election promise of ponies to constituents and has asserted that Clinton does not like ponies enough.
 When Supreme sought a protest permit for his demonstration, the police ordered the city to deny his request.

 In response, Supreme asserted his "right to pony" and retained Marc Randazza, an attorney with a reputation for advocacy of First Amendment rights, to represent him in suing the city of Concord for the permit.
-The court found in favor of Supreme, issuing an injunction that the city give him a permit, allow him to protest the event, and allow him to bring ponies.
-A stipulation was that Supreme had to pay for parking for ponies at the rate for cars.
+The court found in favor of Supreme, issuing an injunction that the city give him a permit, allowing him to protest the event, along with his ponies.
+A stipulation was that Supreme had to pay a $75 "parking" fee for the ponies.

-When Supreme presented the pony protest, there was a parade.
-More than 1,000 people attended the book signing and protest.
+Supreme held the protest as a "parade" outside the bookstore.